 I am practically evangelical about my home state.
 Lots of people have hometown pride and feel connected to the place that raised them, but I feel that way about my entire state.

-One way that I’ve worked to set the record straight over the years is by showing people around.
+One way that I’ve worked to set the record straight over the years is by showing people around when they visit Rhode Island.
 They can see what my state has to offer and hopefully fall in love with this quirky, little place.
 Or at least learn enough about it so they can poke fun at something other than its size.

 There is a ritual to introducing people to Rhode Island.
 We drive into the state on Route 95 South passing through Providence, which refers to itself as “the creative capital” because of its thriving arts scene fueled by students at Brown University and Rhode Island School of Design – one of the best art schools in the country.